DevScope/Kubernetes101-Workshop/Hands-On-Lab/Kubernetes Intro/README.md

 The final task for the workshop is to add CPU limits and requests.

-These requests and limits are used by Kubernetes to better orchestrate our workloads by knowing the mininum and the maxinum resources that a Pod can have.
+These requests and limits are used by Kubernetes to better orchestrate our workloads by knowing the minimum and the maximum resources that a Pod can have.

 To do this we edit the Web deployment so the Pod templates now include a limit and a request.